The first step in treating mild acid reflux often includes lifestyle and diet modifications:

-Over-the-counter (OTC) medications are designed for short-term (2-week use).
+Over-the-counter (OTC) medications are designed for short-term use (two weeks).
 If your symptoms continue you should contact your physician or one of our GERD experts.

 PPI's proton pump inhibors effectively stop acid production.
 Examples of ppi's include Prevacid® and Prilosec®.

-Medications work in about 90% for people with acid reflux.
+Medications work in about 90 percent of people with acid reflux.
 However, they don't work for everyone and don't repair the cause of acid reflux.
 For moderate or severe acid reflux, surgery may be a treatment option if:

 - You continue to suffer from persistent heartburn, or other reflux symptoms, while taking medication